 UK Project Claimed to be a World First for Full Scale Autoclaving with Wet AD

-This is surely wonderful news for all those that are keen to see innovation in the biogas industry, as there are advantages in the use of autoclaving pretreatment in the manner in which it enables efficient separation of recyclates in a much healthier working environment, and provides pastuerisation for a saleable digestate at the same time.
-The industry must be wishing this venture every success, and watching keenly to see how well the process performs, especially the plant’s peformance in removal of enhanced calorific value from the autoclaved organic content during digestion.
+The technology also provides pasteurization for a salable digestate at the same time.
+The industry must be wishing this venture every success, and watching keenly to see how well the process performs.
+Especially of interest will be the plant’s performance in removal of enhanced calorific value from the autoclaved organic content during digestion.

 Devon County Council has awarded planning permission for an innovative £15m advanced anaerobic digestion (AD) facility, incorporating autoclaving to be built on a redundant china clay site at Lee Moor in the south of the county.